SOFTS-Arabica hits four-year highs amid tightening supplies

 * Its grindings could drop by 40% in May due to power shortages.

-* Forecasters Climate42 said much of the upcoming Ivory Coast main crop has set relatively late and might wilt in August if there aren't enough rains.
+* Forecasters Climate42 said much of the upcoming Ivory Coast main crop has set relatively late, and might wilt in August if there is not enough rain.

+(Reporting by Marcelo Teixeira and Maytaal Angel; Editing by Kirsten Donovan, Susan Fenton and Richard Chang)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.